chaddjohnson/greatupsells/README.md

 ### Shopify App Extensions

-To initially register all available extensions for the Shopify at once:
+To initially register all the extension for the Shopify at once:

 1. Open a terminal, and change the working directory to `applications/shopify-admin`.
 1. Run `yarn shopify app deploy`.
 1. Follow the prompts.
-1. Verify the extensions are now listed under `Extensions` for the app on Shopify Parters.
+1. Verify the extension is now listed under `Extensions` for the app on Shopify Partners.

 You will need to run the "deploy" command each time you want to publish a new version of one or more extensions.
 Further, to publish to different environments (e.g., dev, test, prod), delete the contents of `applications/shopify-admin/shopify.app.toml` locally before running the command.